What is calling you? How do you know your calling?

 I don’t mean you have to go do it this instant.
 I mean let yourself hear what’s calling you.
 Start with noticing it.
 Feel it.
 And maybe yes go do it too.
 And see what that is like.

 If it’s a big thing calling you, find a tiny step (like writing it down, or talking about it with a friend) or find some help to work towards it.

 What About the Big Callings?

 Once you start hearing your callings in each day, the bigger life callings will be better able to get your attention.
 Start listening to little things and your clarity for more things gets easier.

-I’m going to cut this one short so you can tune in to your calling in this moment and go follow it.
+I’m going to cut this one short so you can tune in to your calling in this moment and go try it.
 I’m going to do the same.

 Think About It

 How do you know when you’re being called?
 Are you good at hearing it?
 I’d love to hear your thoughts in the comments below, if you are willing to share.

 This is a brilliant post by one of my heroes, Leo Babauta, author of the extremely popular blog, Zen Habits.
-His philosophy of living without goals, described in this “No Goals” post, is essentially another way of following your moment-to-moment callings and how it can work for creating a meaningful life.
+His philosophy of living without goals, described in this “No Goals” post, is an example of following your moment-to-moment callings and how it can work for creating a meaningful life.